serodriguez68/poodr-notes/README.md

 ## The Law of Demeter
 >Only talk to your immediate neighbors.

-This is not an absolute law.
-There may be cases where removing the violation is more costly than keeping it.

->Certain “violations” of Demeter reduce your application’s flexibility and maintainability, while others make perfect sense.
+>This is not an absolute law.
+Certain “violations” of Demeter reduce your application’s flexibility and maintainability, while others make perfect sense.
 Additionally, violations typically lead to objects that require a lot of _context_.

 The definition _"only use one dot"_ is not always right.
 There are cases that use multiple dots that do not violate Demeter.